DiveGearAdvice.comUpdated May 2026

 Our Recommendation

-For most divers buying their first mid-range computer, the [Shearwater Peregrine](/guides/best-dive-computer-uk) at £360 remains the safest choice.
-Proven, readable, replaceable batteries, and £140 less than the Tern.
+For most divers buying their first mid-range computer, the [Shearwater Peregrine](/guides/best-dive-computer-uk) at £360 remains the strongest choice.
+Proven algorithm, larger display, replaceable battery, and £140 less than the Tern.

-If you want a watch you wear every day and you are prepared to pay more for that convenience, the Shearwater Tern at £500 is the watch-style computer to beat.
-Same algorithm, compact design, genuine daily wearability.
+For divers who want a daily wearable with real dive capability, the Shearwater Tern at £500 is the watch-style computer to beat.
+Same algorithm as the Peregrine, compact design, genuine daily wearability.

-For Garmin users who want everything in one device, the Garmin Descent G2 at £590 is the most capable dive-and-fitness watch available.
+For Garmin users who want one device for diving and fitness, the Garmin Descent G2 at £590 is the most capable dive-and-fitness watch available.

 Products Mentioned in This Guide